HammadRafique29/Mag-Security/readme.md

-Here’s a clean and attractive `README.md` file based on your script.
-It’s written with clarity in mind for developers, while still showcasing the script’s features without relying on too many visuals:

----

 # 🔐 Personal Security Toolkit

 A simple yet powerful command-line Python application for securely encrypting and decrypting text messages or spreadsheet data.
 This tool also supports reading from local Excel files or public Google Sheets.